jaskirat1616/OrbyCoder/README.md

 # Orby Coder

 Orby Coder is an open-source AI CLI tool designed for coding and development.
-It provides local-first AI assistance through Ollama or LM Studio, offering features like chat, code generation, file execution, and an interactive TUI.
+It provides local-first AI assistance through Ollama or LM Studio, with IDE integration, file editing, terminal execution, and online search capabilities.
+The interface matches Gemini CLI design using Textual widgets.

 ## 🚀 Features

 - **Local AI Models**: Use Ollama or LM Studio for privacy-focused AI assistance
 - **Interactive Chat**: Engage in conversations with AI about code
 - **Code Generation**: Generate, modify, and explain code snippets
+- **File Editing**: Direct file modification with AI assistance
-- **File Execution**: Run and analyze code files with AI-powered explanations
+- **Terminal Execution**: Execute commands with user permissions
+- **Online Search**: Search the web when needed for context
+- **IDE Integration**: Connect with VSCode, Cursor and other editors
-- **Interactive TUI**: Rich terminal user interface powered by Textual
+- **Interactive TUI**: Rich Gemini CLI-like terminal UI powered by Textual
 - **Configurable**: Easy configuration for different backends and models

 ## 🛠️ Installation